 Work and family

 Pauline lives with her husband Warren and daughter Adia in Newtown.
-She combines part-time work as an copywriter and communications consultant with her work on Council.
+She combines her work as a copywriter and communications consultant with her role on Council.
 Pauline has created campaigns for over 80 charities and not-for-profit organisations in Australia and overseas, as well as many corporate clients.

 Pauline Lockie is your progressive independent Councillor for the Damun/Stanmore ward of Inner West Council.
 She is dedicated to making sure our Inner West remains the best place in Sydney to live, work and play.